MiraBellierr/knight-on-a-chessboard/src/README.md

 # A Knight on a chessboard

-This program simulate the knight move on a chessboard.
+This program simulates the knight move on a chessboard.